Have you ever had a co-worker who can’t seem to stop complaining? It can be frustrating, especially if the complaining gets in the way of your work.

 Find Easy and Manageable Solutions

-Sometimes people complain because they feel they have been wronged or need to vent.
+Sometimes people complain because they feel wronged or need to vent.
 Once you understand their feelings, try to find a solution that works for both parties.
 If the complainer is unwilling to solve the problem, you may need to speak with their supervisor.

 Set Boundaries